-Below you’ll see the exact Chess Board set up with pictures and step-by-step instructions on how to set it up the right way.
+It’s both easy to set up a chess board and make a small mistake that would technically be the wrong way to play.
+This page covers the exact Chess Board set up with visuals with step-by-step instructions on how to set it up the right way.

 After making sure you have all the pieces, it’s time to position the Chess board.

-Rooks are a major piece in your strategy and become exponentially more powerful when connected, this is why castling in Chess is important, not only to protect your King but to connect your Rooks.
+Rooks are classified as a major piece and are very important in your overall strategy.
+Rooks become exponentially more powerful when connected, this is why castling in Chess is important, not only to protect your King but to connect your Rooks.

 For more information, read the guide on how to use Knights in Chess.

-Now let’s position the King and Queen front and center, on the right squares.
+Now let’s position the King and Queen on the right squares.

 For more information, read the guide on how to use Kings in and Queens Chess.

 Now all that left to set up are your pawns.
-The eight pawns simple go on the next rank in front of all your major and minor pieces.
+The eight pawns should be placed on the next rank in front of all your major and minor pieces.